-Spring 2022 classes are scheduled to begin on Tuesday, Jan.
-18, and end on Monday, May 2.
-Final exams will be held Tuesday, May 3, through Friday, May 6.
-View the detailed academic calendar for more information.
+Fall 2022 classes are scheduled to begin on Monday, Aug.
+22, and end on Friday, Dec.
+9 Final exams will be held Monday, Dec.
+5, through Friday, Dec.
+9.

 Students in clinical, student teaching and other out-of-class assignments should follow the guidance of their placement location.

-Contact Student Health Services at 814-393-2121 to let them know you are feeling unwell or that you have been asked to quarantine.
+Contact Student Health Services at 814-393-2121 to let them know you are feeling unwell.

 Contact your professor(s) to let them know you won't be in class.
 Ask for instructions about how to keep up or catch up on any missed material or assignments.